Unscroller Home

 1. 1.
 Decide what you opened your phone for

 Before you unlock your phone, name the exact task you mean to do.
-If the answer is vague, doomscrolling fills the gap.
+If the answer is vague, doomscrolling fills the gap and quietly spends the time your real plan needed.

 2. 2.
 Remove the feed entry points that hook you